IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 For the reasons explained in {{inprotocol}}, the most important recommendation is to avoid using IP address literals in any protocol.
 Names should always be used.

-## Use primary DNS names controlled by the manufacturer
+## Use Primary DNS Names Controlled By The Manufacturer

 The second recommendation is to allocate and use names within zones controlled by the manufacturer.
 These names can be populated with an alias (see {{I-D.ietf-dnsop-rfc8499bis}} section 2) that points to the production system.